Luther College awards endowed professorships and endowed chairs to honor Luther faculty whose teaching careers and accomplishments have:

 The Nena Amundson Distinguished Professorship honors the late Nena Amundson, a 1956 graduate of Luther College who taught physical education and coached women’s athletics for more than 40 years, primarily at California Lutheran University.
 A pioneer in collegiate women’s sports programs, Amundson provided an estate gift to fund the endowment for the Luther wellness program.
 The Amundson Professorship Award provides funding for a selected research project, with particular focus on health and wellness issues for women.

-The Center for Ethics and Public Life exists to enhance the liberal education Luther promises its students.
+The Center for Ethics and Public Engagement exists to enhance the liberal education Luther promises its students.
 By encouraging deep reflection about ethical matters and responsible citizenship, the center should help students learn something of what it means to live a good life.
 Specifically, the center promotes research, writing, and an ongoing conversation about the public choices confronting society and the role ethics ought to play in making those choices.
 The director of the center, appointed from the Luther faculty, guides both on-campus and external initiatives in keeping with its purpose.

-Named in honor of Dennis M. Jones (1932-90), former Luther professor of English, the Jones Distinguished Teaching Professorship in the Humanities is awarded to a member of the faculty who honors the values and traditions of the humanities, enriches the intellectual life of students, and provides academic leadership in the humanities.
+The Dennis M. Jones Distinguished Teaching Professorship in the Humanities, named in honor of former Luther College Professor of English Dennis M. Jones (1932-90), is awarded to a member of the Luther faculty who honors the values and traditions of the humanities, enriches the intellectual life of students, and provides academic leadership in the humanities.
 The Jones Professor devotes part of his/her professional time to a project that will enhance humanities education.
-The Jones Professor for 2013-2015 is Lise Kildegaard.

-The Rulon Chair honors Russell R. Rulon, professor of biology at Luther 1963-2000, whose teaching and mentoring skills helped numerous students advance to careers in medicine and established Luther's biology/pre-med program as one of the best among liberal arts colleges.
-The Rulon Chair is awarded to a professor who has demonstrated excellence in teaching biology and dedication to serving as an advisor and mentor to students.
-Appointed for three years, each Rulon Chair devotes time and resources to a project that enhances the training of students in science.
+The Russell R. Rulon Endowed Chair in Biology honors Russell R. Rulon, Professor of Biology at Luther College from 1963 to 2000, whose teaching and mentoring skills helped numerous students advance to careers in medicine and established Luther's biology/pre-med program as one of the best among liberal arts colleges.
+It is awarded to a Luther professor who has demonstrated excellence in teaching biology and dedication to serving as an advisor and mentor to students.
+The Rulon Endowment was created by the support of colleagues, friends, and alumni who were beneficiaries of Rulon’s teaching and mentoring skills.
+The Rulon Chair will devote part of his/her time to a project that will enhance the training of students in science.